omidmogasemi/omidmogasemi/README.md

 ### About Me

 I am a software developer currently studying computer science at UC Davis with plans to graduate in the Spring of 2022.
 I take passion in using my skills to enact social good and strive to make sure that I leave a lasting positive impact on the world.
-I'm currently working part-time at CodeLab, a software and design agency for students creating real-world projects for startups, and am responsible for maintaining the website of Hands Together, a non-profit pre-school for at-risk children in Santa Ana.

 ### My Current Work
 - [**CodeLab**](https://www.codelabdavis.com/), a UC Davis club I am the VP of Technology and a Co-Founder of.
 My role includes guiding teams with implementing their quarterly projects for clients, as well as creating educational material and project workflows for "mentored" students in an effort to teach them basic industry level languages and frameworks such as React, MongoDB, using and creating APIs, etc.